-For example, you might consider ridesharing or working online.
+For example, you might consider ride sharing or working online.
 Indeed, some of the highest paying jobs available online include teaching English, tutoring, or virtual assisting.
 To be sure, you can do projects on sites like Upwork or Fiverr, or perhaps you might deliver food.

 No, side hustles don’t need to be forever.
-Side hustles should be a temporary means to make an extra $1000 a month, or more to pay off debt, only.
+However, side hustles should be a temporary means to make an extra $1000 a month, or more to pay off debt, only.
 Otherwise, you’ll be overworking yourself.
 And, if the point of paying off debt is to become financially independent, then you’ll need to (eventually) enjoy your time!
 So, aim to have a side hustle just for the amount of time you need to pay off your debts.